Make College Affordable

 A college education is a substantial investment in the future, but students can help avoid sticker shock, by following a few simple steps.

-11. Check out federal and state funding programs early to determine eligibility.
+- Check out federal and state funding programs early to determine eligibility.
 Missouri has a Bright Flight program, for example, that can be used at Culver-Stockton.
-The College also participates in the Midwest Student Exchange Program, and students from several states surrounding Missouri can receive a 10 percent deduction on tuition.

-16. Work while in college.
-Students may qualify for the federal work study program program or be able to find another part-time job that allows students to pay for part of the expenses.
+- Work while in college.
+Students may qualify for the federal work study program or be able to find another part-time job that allows students to pay for part of the expenses.

-19. Find out the payment options.
-Students can set up a tuition payment plan for a $65 fee to break up the tuition into 10 monthly payments.
+- Find out the payment options.
+Students can set up a tuition payment plan for a $50 fee to break up the tuition into three or four monthly payments through the Student Accounts office.
 Payments also can be put on a credit card.